 This chapter describes socioeconomic and environmental programs and considerations that affect procurement activities of Judicial Branch Entities (JBEs).
 The first and most extensively discussed is the California Disabled Veterans Business Enterprise (DVBE) program that is intended to increase business opportunities for disabled veteran businesses.
 Next, is a brief discussion of pertinent requirements of the Americans with Disabilities Act (ADA) to familiarize JBEs with the importance of making all procurement activities available to all persons, including persons with disabilities.
-Finally, this chapter discusses the requirements of California's State Agency Buy Recycled Campaign (SABRC) program that promote the purchase of products that are energy efficient and have other preferable environmental attributes.
+FinallyNext, this chapter discusses the requirements of California's State Agency Buy Recycled Campaign (SABRC) program that promotes the purchase of products that are energy efficient and have other preferable environmental attributes.
+Finally, this chapter discusses the small business preference applicable to procurements of IT goods and services.